SimulaVR/Simula/BUILD.md

 ### 1.2 Building without Nix

-Not recommended, but see [here](./BUILD_WITHOUT_NIX.md).
+This is highly unrecommended, but see [here](./BUILD_WITHOUT_NIX.md) for some rough guidelines about what libraries you need to build this project without nix.

-## 2 Launching
+## 2 Launching Simula

-The project contains two compositors: base-compositor and vive-compositor.

-1. **base-compositor (runs):** Launches the compositor in a desktop window for development purpooses.
+At present, Simula contains two compositor executables: `base-compositor` and `vive-compositor`.
+The `base-compositor` (successfully) launches Simula in a normal window for development purposes.
+You don't need a VR headset to launch it.
+The `vive-compositor`, however, attempts (and -- at present -- fails) to launch the compositor in an HTC Vive.

+### 2.1 Base-Compositor

+To launch the `base-compositor`, run

 ```
 $ stack [--nix --no-exec-pure] exec base-compositor # include the flags only if you built w/nix
 ```

-2. **vive-compositor (doesn't currently run):** Attempts (and fails) to launch the compositor in an HTC Vive headset.
+### 2.2 Vive-Compositor

 You will need two terminals to launch this compositor.
 In the first terminal, you must launch the OSVR server:

 ```
 $ nix-shell ./shell.nix                             # not needed unless you built the project with nix